Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

-Moreover, we found that both SVM and MLP NN show difficulty in estimating the transition region for QW with random translation.
 As shown in Fig.~\ref{fig:ProbFigure}, the transition regime of QW with random translation is complicated due to the coexistence of the central peak and the two side peaks.
-In an effort to dissuade the machine from systematically under- or over- estimating the transition points, we split the probability distributions up into three regions: (1) $-N<x<-N/2$, (2) $-N/2<x<N/2$, and (3) $N/2<x<N$.
+In an effort to dissuade the MLP-NN and CNN from systematically under- or over- estimating the transition points, we split the probability distributions up into three regions: (1) $-N<x<-N/2$, (2) $-N/2<x<N/2$, and (3) $N/2<x<N$.
 Regions (1) and (3) contain the left- and right-most peaks seen in panel (e) of Fig.~\ref{fig:ProbFigure} while region (2) contained the neighborhood of the origin showing the evolution from a flat, delocalized distribution to the localized central peak.
 The three regions were then separately used as the new training data sets to generate the new transition region estimates.
-Using these sets of disseminated data for the SVM and MLP NN, we found no observable improvements in the transition estimates using either of these regions.
-The results also help us see that the two machine-learning methods weight in both local and global features of the data rather than catching some prominent variations.
-For the SVM method, there seems to be little potential for improvement or loss of information over using the entire probability distributions compared to these smaller regions.
-With the MLP NN however, this lack of improvement further highlights the difficulty that the commonly available machine-learning method faces when attempting to differentiate systems that have mixed quantum and classical probabilities.
+Using these sets of disseminated data for the two NN-based methods, we found no observable improvements in the transition estimates using either of these regions.
+The results also help us see that the two NN-based methods used here weight in both local and global features of the data rather than catching some local prominent variations.
+With the NN-based methods, however, this lack of improvement further highlights the difficulty that the commonly available machine-learning methods may face when attempting to differentiate systems that have mixed quantum and classical probabilities.